Sound Value Iteration for Simple Stochastic Games: Sound value iteration for stochastic games without end components

 This is incorrect!
 Using action $\beta$, we get $\val(s)=0.5$, so $\frac 2 3$ is not a lower bound on the value.
 Intuitively, the problem is that action $\alpha$ was chosen based on $\glb_0$, where it is optimal.
 But fully committing to it when computing $\glb_1$ ignores the fact that the better action $\beta$ is available.
 When computing the bound, we have to take the other actions into account and not increase the bound to a number where actually a different action would be better.

-We illustrate this in Fig.~\ref{fig:actionsComparison} where we depict the estimates for action $\alpha$ and $\beta$ depending on the lower bound $\glb$.
+We illustrate this in Figure~\ref{fig:actionsComparison} where we depict the estimates for action $\alpha$ and $\beta$ depending on the lower bound $\glb$.
 We see that up until $\glb<0.25$, action $\alpha$ is preferred; for $\glb>0.25$, action $\beta$ yields the smaller estimate.
 Thus, we must not increase $\glb$ to more than $0.25$, because otherwise the choice of $\alpha$ becomes suboptimal and we lose the correctness guarantees.
-In~\cite{DBLP:conf/cav/QuatmannK18}, this number was called \emph{decision value}, as the decision of the strategy changes there.

 \end{example}